pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 A [link](#)
 ```

-And that's it, such a simple way of writing a blog post - no database required.
+That's it, such a simple way of writing a blog post - no database required.

 ---